The Concept of “Naturalness” in Indoor Climbing Practice

 Léséleuc, E. (1998).
 Contemporary Rock Climbing: A Taste for Risk or a Passion for… Reading?*Agora débats/jeunesses*, No. 11, 65–72.
 Contemporary Rock Climbing: A Taste for Risk or a Passion for… Reading? – Persée (persee.fr)

 Marsac, A. (December 8, 2008).
-Canoeing and Kayaking: From Torrents to the Whitewater Stadium ( PhD Dissertation PhD Science and Technology of Physical and Sports Activities, Volume 1).
-Sociology of Practices and Ethnography of Learning, University of Paris Ouest Nanterre-La Défense.
-PART I THE SOCIOGENESIS OF WHITEWATER PRACTICES:
+Canoeing and Kayaking: From Torrents to the Whitewater Stadium ( PhD Dissertation PhD Sciences and Techniques of Physical and Sports Activities, Volume 1).
+Sociology of Practices and Ethnography of Learning, University of PARIS OUEST Nanterre-La Défense.
+PART I: THE SOCIOGENESIS OF WHITEWATER PRACTICES:

 Mao, P. (2003).
-Outdoor Sports Venues in Rural and Mountain Areas, A Contribution to
+Venues for Outdoor Sports in Rural and Mountain Areas, A Contribution to

-An analysis of the geographical space of sports.
+An Analysis of the Geographical Space of Sports.
 Sciences de l’Homme et Société, 1-694.
-Venues for sports activities
+Places Where Sports Are Practiced

 Nature in Rural and Mountain Areas: A Contribution to the Analysis of the Geographical Space of Sports (archives-ouvertes.fr)

-Krieger, S-J. (April 2016).Greening a “Centaur”?Thesis submitted as part of the joint supervision between the doctoral program in regional development and the Doctoral School of Society, Politics, and Public Health, specializing in sociology, toward the degree of Doctor.
+Krieger, S-J. (April 2016).“Greening a ‘Centaur’?”Thesis submitted as part of the joint supervision arrangement between the doctoral program in regional development and the Doctoral School of Society, Politics, and Public Health, specializing in sociology, toward the degree of Doctor of Philosophy.
 SJ Krieger_thesis_jury corrections + UQAR outline